-At some point in our lives it’s likely that most of us would have experienced a stressful time when behind the wheel.
-Whether you’re stuck in traffic, having a road rage incident or your annoyed at the behaviour of other drivers, getting stressed behind the wheel is quite common but it won’t do you any good.
-You don’t want to increase your blood pressure when you’re on the road so with that in mind, there are several things that you can do in order to minimise the levels of stress when you’re driving.
+At some point in our lives, it’s likely that most of us would have experienced a stressful time when behind the wheel.
+Whether you’re stuck in traffic, having a road rage incident or you’re annoyed at the behaviour of other drivers, getting stressed behind the wheel is quite common but it won’t do you any good.
+You don’t want to increase your blood pressure when you’re on the road so, with that in mind, there are several things that you can do in order to minimise the levels of stress when you’re driving.

 1. ASK YOURSELF DO YOU REALLY HAVE TO DRIVE